 - The crooked palm trees in Seuss Landing are actually survivors from Hurricane Andrew.
 Universal included them in the design of Seuss landing because of their bent and curved shape, matching the whimsical theme of the land

 - Dr. Seuss actually makes a cameo in Seuss Landing.
 Hidden amongst his crazy characters and ideas come to life, you’ll find him by the police officer’s bicycle photo spot.

-- Several special bonus elements are hidden around Seuss Landing.
+- Several special bonus elements are hiding around Seuss Landing.
 One hidden gem is a pair of Zax in a standoff behind the entrance to the whimsical land.
 Neither of the stubborn creatures was willing to let the other pass by first, so the land was built around them.
 If you follow their footsteps through the Landing, you’ll uncover other silly secrets about Dr. Seuss’s zany world.

 - At Snookers & Snookers Sweet Candy Cookers, stand on the footprints outside of the shop.
 If you listen closely, you’ll hear a message from the Sneetch!

 Marvel Super Hero Island

 - If you’re going through the express line at Spiderman, you’ll see a series of filing cabinets.
-Although they look like typical decorations, they are actually filled with information on the characters and locations of Marvel Universe.
+Although they look like typical decorations, they are actually full of information on the characters and locations of Marvel Universe.

 - Curious about what goes on in an average day at the Daily Bugle?
 Check the loading dock schedule to see how many breaks the employees take daily.

 - The Incredible Hulk Coaster is now one of the most popular attractions in Marvel Super Hero Island.
-However, the original concept was actually a Silver Surfer-themed thrill ride.
+However, the original concept for the thrill ride focused on Silver Surfer.
 Eventually, Universal creators realized that a giant chrome roller coaster that close to I-4 was probably not the best idea.